declanbarr/Iris-Data-Set-Project/README.md

 #### Classification of Iris species using LDA and PCA

 LDA and PCA can be used to classify the species of Iris.
-See page [Classification of iris species using LDA and PCA](https://www.kaggle.com/pmw9440/classification-of-iris-species-using-lda-and-pca) for a comparison of LDA and PCA.
+See [Classification of iris species using LDA and PCA](https://www.kaggle.com/pmw9440/classification-of-iris-species-using-lda-and-pca) for a comparison of LDA and PCA.
 In this it was found that the LDA model used had an accuracy of 98%.

 The data was then split into a training set consisting of 100 rows and a testing set consisting of 50 rows.
 The 4 principal components were determined of which the first two (PC1 and PC2) were chosen.
 Then PC1 and PC2 were plotted on a scatter plot.
 A classification model was then built and tested against the testing set.
 The PCA model was found to have an accuracy of 90%.